neondatabase/guide-neon-next-clerk/README.md

 npm install
 ```

-3. Create a `.env.local` file in the root of the project and add the following environment variables:
+3. Copy the `.env.example` file (in the root directory), with the following environment variables, to create a `.env` file.

 ```bash
 DATABASE_URL=YOUR_NEON_DATABASE_URL